lanceman2/Quickstream_dev/README.md

   have particular filter connection constrains exposed separately from outside the module dynamic share object (DSO), which would make filter module management a much larger thing, like most other stream toolkits.
-  We keep it simple at the faststream programming level.
+  We keep it simple at the quickstream programming level.
 - **start**: the filters start functions are called. filters will see how many input and output channels they will have just before they start running.
 There is only one thread running.
 No data is flowing in the